AP Statistics Unit 8 Test: Inference for Categorical Data: Chi-Square

 Question 1 Explanation:

+The correct answer is (A).
 Chi-square distributions are positive and skewed right.
-Answer A is correct.

 Question 2

 A teacher has a theory that as students advance in grades, more students will have jobs.
-The teacher’s theory is that students having jobs will follow the ratio $1:2:2:3$.
-The teacher takes a sample of 100 students from each grade and finds the following number of students with jobs in each grade: 9th grade - 12, 10th grade - 22, 11th grade - 27, 12th grade - 35. $x^2$Calculate for the sample.
+The teacher’s theory is that students having jobs will follow the ratio $1:2:2:3$ and that 12.5% of the 9th grade students have jobs.
+The teacher takes a sample of 100 students from each grade and finds the following number of students with jobs in each grade: 9th grade: 12, 10th grade: 22, 11th grade: 27, 12th grade: 35.

 A